ZerBea/wifi_laboratory/README.md

 hcxlabxxxx will create a pcapng file which contain the recorded traffic

-Traffic can be monitored by tshark or Wireshark on the fly
+traffic can be monitored by tshark or Wireshark on the fly

 Lessons learned (to be continued)
 --------------

-A beautiful status output make the attack tool slow and sluggish.
+a beautiful status output make the attack tool slow and sluggish.

-Too many featues make the attack tool slow and sluggish.
+too many featues make the attack tool slow and sluggish.

-Response time behavior becomes very bad on big ringbuffers.
+response time behavior becomes very bad on big ringbuffers.

-Transmitting too many packets make a channel busy.
+transmitting too many packets make a channel busy.

-A Raspberry Pi is not able to handle more than one interface!
+a Raspberry Pi is not able to handle more than one interface!

+pselect doesn't like to be interrupted by another timer